AD-Papers-Material/SubsamplingMethods/README.md

     ![N\_{required}](https://latex.codecogs.com/png.latex?N_%7Brequired%7D
     "N_{required}") is reached.

-For the uniform procedure, we discretized the number of beds only into 4 quantiles since it was less relevant to build a precise discrete probability distribution.
+For the uniform procedure, we discretized the number of beds into 4 quantiles only, since it was less relevant to build a precise discrete probability distribution.

 ``` r